-LinkControl downloads button definitions from the server application and when a button is pressed an identifier associated with the button is returned to the server indicating which button was pressed.
+LinkControl downloads button definitions from a program running on a backend server and when a button is pressed an identifier associated with the button is returned to the server indicating which button was pressed.
 With that information the server decides the appropriate next step.
 LinkControl has no knowledge of the overall process as it just handles button definitions and button presses.
 The server process could connect to a lighting controller such as one made by Lutron using telnet, or perhaps connect to a Z-Wave system through a WIFI/Z-Wave bridge.
 Other configurations are possible.
 A definition of the client-server protocol used between the LinkControl application running on the iPhone/iPad and the server can be found in the following file: client-server-protocol.

 A sample version of the Server code written in Python 2.7 is available in the file below.
-Copying this code to a .py file and running it under Python should provide enough functionality to test out the basic operation of the client code running on an iPhone or iPad (LinkControl).
+Copying this code to a .py file and running it under Python should provide enough functionality to test out the basic operation of the client code (LinkControl) running on an iPhone or iPad.
 Just set the server address and port number in LinkControl to match the server address where the python code is running and set the port value to the same value used in the python file.
 Download the sample Python server code from the following file. ( converted to pdf for easy viewing )LinkControlServer.pdf.
 There is quite a bit of functionality in the Python code to show how a typical home automation system might be set up.
 Colors on the buttons change when they are pressed and the text changes too.

 - Server Address: this can be either the IP address of the server or the name of the server.

 - Password: the password that the server process will accept and allow the client to connect.
 Again this is part of the server process programming.
 The sample python server provided above does not implement the password option so any value will do when communicating with that server.
 The password processing just uses plain text - not very secure but potentially better nothing.